NickP3lle/music_vs_robot/README.md

 ## Requirements

-To compile _Music vs Zombie_ you need:
+To compile _Music vs Robot_ you need:

 - A version of c++14 or higher
 - QMake (3.1 or higher) or CMake (3.22 or higher) (depending on the OS)